Elizabeth Taylor, AMFT therapy for identity & self-trust

 california registered associate marriage & family therapist no. 132575, supervised by dani marrufo, lmft no. 129955

-**Please note that we are only able to work with clients physically located in the state of California at this time.
+Please note: We’re only able to work with clients who are physically located in California at the time of sessions.